Max Santiago Bio

-Senior Director Santiago brings over 32 years of law enforcement experience to ecoATM and leads its commitment to partnering with, supporting, and educating law enforcement professionals on combating cell phone theft.
+Senior Director Santiago brings over 32 years of law enforcement experience to ecoATM and leads a team of seasoned law enforcement executives who are committed to partnering with, supporting, and educating global law enforcement professionals on combating cell phone theft.

 He was formerly recognized as a Certified Inspector General (CIG) by the Association of Inspectors General and a Certified Law Enforcement Auditor (CLEA) by the International Law Enforcement Auditors Association (ILEAA).
 He currently serves as a member of the Deadly Force Review Board for the California Department of Corrections and Rehabilitation.